Roviluca/thruk-go/test_list.md

 -[x] reload config function should return nil for success -[x] delete object must return nil error if object exists -[x] delete object remove an early created object
--[ ] update one object
+-[x] checkConfiguration should return true if the configuration saved is valid -[x] checkConfiguration should return false if the configuration saved is not valid -[ ] update one object
 -[ ] a created object must persist ( be saved )
 -[ ] a updated object must persist ( be saved )